 We all want products that are great for doing what they promise, and yet falls flawlessly within our budget.
 At least we can dream, right?!

-So, to say stainless steel here wins the race with their affordability for all budget types, while the anodized ones could be a bit expensive in contrast.
+So, to say stainless steel here wins the race with their affordability for all budget types of cookware, while the anodized ones could be a bit expensive in contrast.

 From the details and comparison so far, you can see there is no definite evidence to proclaim one type of superiority over another.